Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts: Introduction

-While auxiliary balance losses have been incorporated into the training process to alleviate imbalance \cite{shazeer2017outrageouslylargeneuralnetworks, fedus2022switch, deepseekai2024deepseekv3technicalreport}, these techniques remain ineffective in mitigating imbalance during inference.
-Specifically, as shown in Figure \ref{fig:bucket_effect}, our findings reveal a highly uneven token distribution among experts, with the highest-load expert handling more than seven times the expected average load.
-Moreover, managing such an imbalance during inference often incurs additional resource costs.
-For instance, DeepSeek-V3 addresses this issue by duplicating high-load experts and deploying them redundantly \cite{deepseekai2024deepseekv3technicalreport}.
-This motivates us to explore {efficient token-to-expert assignment} through two key questions: (1) \textit{How to prevent extreme overloading in high-load experts?} and (2) \textit{How can we utilize the available capacity of low-load experts?}
+While auxiliary balance losses have been incorporated into the training process to alleviate imbalance \citep{shazeer2017outrageouslylargeneuralnetworks, fedus2022switch, deepseekai2024deepseekv3technicalreport}, these techniques remain ineffective in mitigating imbalance during inference.
+Specifically, as shown in Figure~\ref{fig:bucket_effect}, our findings reveal a highly uneven token distribution among experts, with the highest-load expert handling more than seven times the expected average load.
+Moreover, managing such imbalance during inference often incurs additional resource overhead.
+For example, DeepSeek-V3 mitigates this issue by duplicating high-load experts and deploying them redundantly across devices \citep{deepseekai2024deepseekv3technicalreport}.
+This motivates us to explore \textit{efficient token-to-expert assignment} by addressing the key question: \textit{How can we prevent extreme overloading of heavily utilized experts?}

-We address these challenges through Capacity-Aware Inference.
-For high-load experts, we introduce \textbf{\textit{Capacity-Aware Token Drop}}, a technique that removes excessive tokens from overloaded experts.
-On the one hand, eliminating these excess tokens alleviates extreme load imbalances, significantly enhancing efficiency.
-On the other hand, dropping these tokens minimally impacts model performance, as they constitute only a small fraction of the total tokens.
-For low-load experts, we extend Token Drop with \textbf{\textit{Capacity-Aware Token Reroute}}, which leverages the available capacity of underutilized experts to process overflowed tokens.
-Token Reroute further enhances the performance of Token Drop within the capacity-constrained inference framework.
-Extensive experimental results validate the effectiveness of our proposed techniques, demonstrating significant improvements in both efficiency and performance, e.g., \textit{0.2\% average performance increase and a 1.94$\times$ inference speedup in Mixtral-8$\times$7B-Instruct.} In short, our contributions are in three folds:
+We propose \textbf{\textit{Capacity-Aware Inference}} to address this challenge.
+Specifically, for high-load experts, we introduce \textbf{\textit{Capacity-Aware Token Drop}}, which imposes a maximum capacity constraint and discards excess tokens from overloaded experts.
+This approach alleviates severe load imbalance and significantly improves efficiency, while maintaining model performance since the dropped tokens represent only a small fraction of the total workload, e.g., OLMoE achieves a 30\% speedup in MoE layers with just a 0.9\% performance degradation.
+After removing excess tokens from overloaded experts, we observe that some low-load experts remain significantly underutilized relative to the predefined capacity constraints, yet must still wait for other experts to complete their computations.
+This leads us to a second key question: \textit{How can we effectively leverage the available capacity of underutilized experts?}

+For low-load experts, we extend Token Drop with \textbf{\textit{Capacity-Aware Expanded Drop}}, which further utilizes the available capacity of underutilized experts to handle overflow tokens from high-load experts.
+Specifically, under expert parallelism across multiple GPUs, Expanded Drop allows each token to consider additional candidate experts on the same device while still enforcing strict local capacity constraints.
+This expanded selection improves the utilization of low-load experts and enhances the representational capacity of MoE models under capacity-constrained scenarios.